mrengy/vanguard-history/README.md

 Get a backup of the production site from the [All in One WordPress Migration Export page](https://history.scvanguard.org/wp-admin/admin.php?page=ai1wm_export).
 Note the following settings:

 1. Use: "Find _ replace with _ in the database" to change the url from the production url to your local url.
 Find: "https://history.scvanguard.org".
-Replace with: "http://vanguard-history.local".
+Replace with: "http://vanguard-history.local" (or whatever your local url is).
 1. Under "advanced options", check only the following:
     1. "Do not export spam comments"
     1. "Do not export post revisions"
     1. "Do not export themes (files)"
+    1. "Do not export must-use plugins (files)"
     1. "Do not export plugins (files)"
     1. "Do not replace email domain (sql)"
 1. Export to "file"